ds2-lab/FaaSNet/README.md

 #### Attribution

 If you use this data for a publication or project, please cite the accompanying paper:
-> Ao Wang, Shuai Chang, Huangshi Tian, Hongqi Wang, Haoran Yang, Huiba Li, Rui Du, Yue Cheng. "[FAASNET: Scalable and Fast Provisioning of Custom Serverless ContainerRuntimes at Alibaba Cloud Function Compute](https://www.usenix.org/conference/atc21/presentation/wang-ao)", in Proceedings of the 2021 USENIX Annual Technical Conference (USENIX ATC 21).
+> Ao Wang, Shuai Chang, Huangshi Tian, Hongqi Wang, Haoran Yang, Huiba Li, Rui Du, Yue Cheng. "[FaaSNet: Scalable and Fast Provisioning of Custom Serverless ContainerRuntimes at Alibaba Cloud Function Compute](https://www.usenix.org/conference/atc21/presentation/wang-ao)", in Proceedings of the 2021 USENIX Annual Technical Conference (USENIX ATC 21).
 USENIX Association, July 2020.

 Lastly, if you have any questions, comments, or concerns, or if you would like to share tools for working with the traces, please contact us at [**awang24@gmu.edu**](mailto:awang24@gmu.edu)